 French postcard by Editions P.I., Paris, no. 1096.
 Offered by Les carbones Korès 'Carboplane'.
 Photo: Studio Vauclair.

-After her divorce of Trujillo in 1967, Danièle Gaubert continued to play leading roles in international films.
+After divorcing Trujillo in 1967, Danièle Gaubert continued to play leading roles in international films.
 In the French-German drama Le grand dadais/The Big Softie (Pierre Granier-Deferre, 1967), she appeared opposite Jacques Perrin and Eva Renzi.
 In La louve solitaire/Claws of the Cat (Edouard Logereau, 1968) she starred as a sexy jewel thief opposite Michel Duchaussoy.

-In Italy, she appeared with Horst Buchholz in Come, quando, perché/How, When and with Whom (Antonio Pietrangeli, Valerio Zurlini, 1969).
+She appeared in Italy with Horst Buchholz in Come, quando, perché/How, When and With Whom (Antonio Pietrangeli, Valerio Zurlini, 1969).
 Director Antonio Pietrangeli tragically drowned while shooting the last scenes of the film in Gaeta, Italy.

 Back in France, Gaubert starred in the psychedelic comedy Paris n'existe pas/Paris Does Not Exist (Robert Benayoun, 1969) with Serge Gainsbourg.
 Then she appeared in the C-grade war thriller Underground (Arthur H. Nadel, 1970) starring Robert Goulet.